 Clearly, opening and closing dates vary by firm so do make sure you research an individual firm's details as part of your planning and preparation.

 How many should I do?

 As with all experience, the more you can get the more informed you're likely to be about your career options.
 However, given the competitive nature of securing a vacation scheme, many applicants just complete one vacation scheme before moving on to a training contract with that firm.

-If you do want to gain additional experience then it's worth considering insight days which are single day law firm introductions offered to first and second year students.
-These can be a great way to meet a cross section of the team from a firm and to ask some questions about practice areas, priorities and culture.
+If you do want to gain additional experience, then it's worth considering insight days which are single-day law firm introductions offered to first and second-year students.
+These can be a great way to meet a cross-section of the team from a firm and to ask some questions about practice areas, priorities and culture.

 Finally, if you have the opportunity to meet with law firm recruiters ahead of an application this can be a great way to help your name ring bells when your form is submitted.
 Make sure you introduce yourself clearly to recruiters and lawyers that you meet at careers fairs and events and follow up on introductions with an email to say thanks for their time.

 Ready to take the leap into law?
 Explore available opportunities and take the first step towards a career in this exciting sector.